Glenelg outlasted Norwood in an arm wrestle at Coopers Stadium on Saturday afternoon, claiming a 16-point Round 11 win.

 Always a problem for Norwood, McBean finished with four goals and Hosie two.

-Norwood head to Alberton Oval next Sunday to take on Port Adelaide.
+Norwood head to Alberton Oval next Sunday to take on Port Adelaide, hoping it can get back on the winners list.

 Norwood 3.2, 5.4, 8.4, 9.4 – 59